-Debra recently moved to Southwest Iowa from the Pacific Northwest after her husband retired from over 30 years of active duty service in the Oregon Air National Guard.
+Debra moved to Southwest Iowa from the Pacific Northwest after her husband retired from over 30 years of active-duty service in the Oregon Air National Guard.
 She earned her undergrad and graduate degrees at Eastern Washington University.
 She also has a certificate in Developmental Disabilities.
-Debra has over 10 years experience working with people who have dementia and their caregivers.
+Debra has over 10 years’ experience working with people who have dementia and their caregivers.
 She worked with people in their homes to overcome barriers of aging in place as long as possible.
 Debra has worked with therapeutic needs foster children.
 She also has experience working with incarcerated individuals.
-Debra has held board positions in nonprofit agencies that focus on the wellbeing of people from birth to the end of life that may have disabilities, or barriers to meet their daily needs.
-She also spent many years serving in all levels of the Washington State PTA.

-Debra is currently getting EMDR certified.
+Debra is EMDR trained.
+She also is certified with Populations with Mental Illness and Cognitive Limitations.
 She works with a strengths base and motivational modalities.
-Debra works with a person centered approach to her clients.
-Debra’ s faith helps guide her in meeting each client where they are, and helping them become the person they would like to be.
+Debra works with a person-centered approach to her clients.
+Debra’s faith helps guide her in meeting each client where they are and helping them become the person they would like to be.
 She is looking forward to bringing her knowledge and skills to serve the clients of Waubonsie Mental Health Clinic.

 In her free time Debra is enjoying exploring the Midwest with her husband.
 She has 3 adult children, who she enjoys spending time with as much as possible.